astronomer/airflow-guides/guides/airflow-scaling-workers.md

 ## Overview

-One of Apache Airflow's biggest strengths is its ability to scale as the needs of your team grow.
-To make the most of Airflow's extensibility, there are a few key settings that you should consider modifying as you scale up your data pipelines.
+One of Apache Airflow's biggest strengths is its scalability.
+To make the most of Airflow, there are a few key settings that you should consider modifying as you scale up your data pipelines.

 Airflow exposes a number of parameters that are closely related to DAG and task-level performance.
 These fall into 3 categories: